 Geology 102.
 Energy and Earth Resources.
 Winter.
 Credit, 5 hrs.
 Prerequisite: Geology 101 or consent of instructor.
-Global distribution of energy and mineral resources and man's u9ilization and requirements.
+Global distribution of energy and mineral resources and man's utilization and requirements.
 Effects of nature and man on origin, degradation, restoration, conservation and management of earth resources.
 Four classes and one three-hour laboratory period a week.
 One or two field trips each quarter.
 Geology 103.
 Historical Geology.
 Spring.
 Credit, 5 hrs.
 Prerequisite: Geology 101 or consent of instructor.
 Study of the orderly sequence of events which have occurred in the crust of the earth throughout geologic time.
-Four classes and one three-hour laboratory period a week.

-time.
 Four classes and one three-hour laboratory period a week.
 Geology 104d.
 Southeastern Geology.
 Interim and summer.
 Credit, 5 hrs.
 On demand by a minimum of 10 students.
 See Off-Campus Programs.
 Geography 101.
 Man and His Environment.
 Fall, spring.
 Credit, 5 hrs.
 Study of the reciprocal relationship between man and his environment.
 Emphasizes basic meteorology and climatology.
 Four classes and one three-hour laboratory period a week.